A bowl of salmorejo soup with the ingredients in the background

 Author - Margarita

-Margarita is the creative mind behind The Wildlife Diaries.
-She travels mostly in search of encounters with wildlife, with occasional culture trips in between.
+Margarita is a Russian-born wanderer currently settled in Australia.
+Her background is in wildlife conservation and she is passionate about all things travel.
+Margarita travels mostly in search of encounters with wildlife, with occasional culture trips in between.

 Last Updated 28 June 2023